boromyr/ADC-control-via-Arduino-Excel-library-for-ADS1256-and-Kalman-filter/README.md

 ### Test

-- Library tested on Arduino uno, ADS1256 on breadboard with 8.00 Mhz quartz oscillator and 2 18 pF capacitors.
+- Library tested on Arduino uno, ADS1256 on breadboard with 8.00 Mhz quartz oscillator and 2 18 pF capacitors;
+- Excel 2019 x64 on Windows 10 x64.

 It should also work in commercial versions already ready on board, send me feedback by email if it also works with other microcontrollers and boards, I will update this list.